Carpal Tunnel Treatments

 The pressure was confirmed to have been relieved by pressure measurements, and the patients did very well.
 Before he published his research, Dr. Okutsu had completed a couple thousand carpal tunnel surgeries this way.
 In a follow-up study, Dr. Okutsu reported that additional tissue needed to be released in a large percentage of the patients at the time of the surgery in order to be certain that adequate decompression of the carpal tunnel had occurred.
 This subsequent research went largely unnoticed by the majority of the surgical community.
 Early adopters of endoscopic carpal tunnel release not paying attention to this had many dissatisfied patients going on to repeat surgery.
 This highlights that it is critical to pay attention to detail.

 During carpal tunnel release surgery, the pressure is released from the carpal tunnel as proven in postoperative pressure measurements.
-This correlates with elimination of symptoms.
+This correlates with the elimination of symptoms.
 Symptom relief is noted immediately in those patients who were awakening at night because of numb or painful hands.

 While Dr. Okutsu was doing his research, additional variations of endoscopic techniques were made in the United States.
 These additional techniques include the "Inside Job" by Dr. John Agee in Sacramento, California; the two-portal Chow endoscopic carpal tunnel release; the two-portal Brown endoscopic carpal tunnel release (almost identical to Chow's technique); the retrograde two-portal endoscopic carpal tunnel release; and the Carposcopic endoscopic carpal tunnel release.
 There is also a Linvatec endoscopically-assisted procedure and Arthrex has introduced their variation.
 Thus, there are a host of different endoscopic carpal tunnel release techniques.
+View our ECTR outcome studies to see real results.

 At the Nebraska Hand & Shoulder Institute, P.C./ Carpal Tunnel Relief Centers, Dr. Ichtertz uses a two-portal technique because he feels it is the safest.
-Coincidentally it costs less and is eco-friendly by eliminating expensive disposables.
+Coincidentally, it costs less and is eco-friendly by eliminating expensive disposables.
 Though laser has gotten a lot of press, it is just a hot knife and really has no place in endoscopic carpal tunnel release.
 If we were to use a laser in this procedure we would end up escalating the cost without improving the benefit.
 Also, the surgery would most likely take longer to do with a laser.

 It has been determined that release of the transverse carpal ligament during carpal tunnel release increases the carpal tunnel volume about 25%.
 So, the net effect of carpal tunnel release surgery (releasing the transverse carpal ligament and palmar aponeurosis) is to take pressure off the median nerve by widening the carpal tunnel.
 The endoscopic technique does so with less tissue damage because only two layers (transverse carpal ligament and deep palmar aponeurosis) rather than four layers are released.
 No tissue is removed.
 The space is just widened, like loosening a belt buckle after eating too much.